btbtc25116arpita-dotcom/Samadhan-Setu/README.md

 pnpm install
 ```

-### Environment Configuration
+### Database Configuration

-Create a `.env` file containing the required database configuration:
+The backend requires a PostgreSQL database connection through the `DATABASE_URL` environment variable.

+For local development, configure the required environment variable in a local `.env` file.

 ```env
 DATABASE_URL=your_database_connection_string
 ```

-Do not commit credentials, API keys or other secrets to the repository.
+The actual database connection string should remain local and must not be committed to the repository.

-### Run the Project
+### Running the Application

-Use the workspace development scripts to start the frontend and backend according to the configuration provided in the repository.
+Use the development scripts defined in the repository to start the frontend and backend.

 ---

 ## Security

-The project uses environment variables for sensitive configuration such as database credentials.

-Production credentials, private API keys and other secrets should never be committed to the repository.
+Sensitive configuration is managed through environment variables rather than being stored directly in source code.

+The repository should not contain:

+* Production database credentials
+* Private API keys
+* Authentication secrets
+* Other sensitive configuration

 ---